The LEI registration process should take no more than 2 minutes, assuming the right information is at hand.

 It’s also possible to transfer an LEI to a different LOU.
 LEIs are managed by the LOU that initially registered the application.
 However, it’s possible for you to switch management to another LOU if required.
 The transfer retains the LEI code, but the management will change to another company.
 This can be useful if you are not satisfied with the services of your previous LOU and would like to work with a different company.

-Reporting Level 2 data for your LEI
+Reporting Level 2 data for an LEI

 Contact us for more information